 - Fanservice Extra:

-- Subverted with the sexy bikini-clad blonde perched on top of the "Creature Feature" well, whose face is that of an eyeless ghoul.
+- Subverted with the sexy bikini-clad blonde perched on top of the "Creature Feature" well, whose face is that of an eyeless skull.

 - Played straight with the woman wielding the chainsaw on the backglass.

-- Gag Lips: One of the ghouls on the playfield has an exaggerated pair of puffy bright red lips.
+- Gag Lips: One of the creatures on the playfield has an exaggerated pair of puffy bright red lips.

 - Gonk: Nearly everyone in the game is depicted as artistically ugly to some degree.